Peru Iquitos Jungle canopy walk Iquitos Lodge

 Best time to Visit the Jungle in Peru

-The World’s tropical rainforests are home to more types of snakes than in any other biome (area).
+The world’s tropical rainforests are home to more types of snakes than any other biome (area).
 With plenty of prey and its wet, humid climate, the tropical Rainforest provides the perfect habitat for snakes to survive and flourish.

 Jaguars in Peru

-The best time for spotting Jaguars in the Manu Biosphere ReserTimes is during the Jaguar Season is from May to July.
-For more Jaguar experiences in Peru, see amazon wildlife Peru.
+The best time to spot Jaguars in the Manu Biosphere ReserTimes is during the Jaguar Season, which runs from May to July.
+For more Jaguar experiences in Peru, see Amazon Wildlife Peru and recommended Manu tours.

 • What is Altitude Sickness?